Skip to content

 Urban Discoveries: Onisando 鬼サンド

-Before we start I’d like to introduce to you a new series on michaelhoffman.at.
-In Urban Discoveries I am going to present interesting places to eat, drink and generally have a good time in Vienna and elsewhere in Europe.
-There is no regularity here and mostly my usual photography series will fill the pages, but this is definitely a new addition to the site.
-To continue my Japanese theme I followed over the winter (one more series is due!) let’s start with a Japanese place in good ol’ Vienna.
+Before we start, I’d like to introduce you to a new series on michaelhoffman. at.
+In Urban Discoveries, I will present exciting places to eat, drink, and generally have a good time in Vienna and elsewhere in Europe.
+There is no regularity here, and mostly, my usual photography series will fill the pages, but this is a new addition to the site.
+Let’s start with a Japanese place in good old Vienna to continue my Japanese theme, which I followed over the winter (one more series is due!).

-Onisando is a pretty fresh endeavour by the guys behind Karma Ramen.
-Like Japanese noodles the roots of the dish lie in late 19th century Japan.
-In the Meji restoration period as this time is referred to by historians the country opened up after a prolonged period of reclusiveness and let in foreign influences in culture, religion and cuisine.
-Katsu as the sandwiches Onisando are offering are called were probably invented in a restaurant in Tokyo in 1899 called Rengatei.
-Orinally it was a Japanese version of a very European dish – beef or pork cutlet with breadcrumbs.
-Hence the Japanese word katsuretsu for cutlet, or just short katsu.
-Later customers demanded a takeaway version of the dish and so Tonkatsu was created, basically Japanese style cutlets served with cabbage in a sandwich topped with sauces.
+Onisando is a pretty fresh endeavor by the guys behind Karma Ramen.
+Like Japanese noodles, the dish’s roots lie in late 19th-century Japan.
+In the Meiji restoration period, as historians refer to this time, the country opened up after a prolonged period of reclusiveness and let in foreign influences in culture, religion, and cuisine.
+As the sandwiches Onisando offers are called, Katsu was probably invented in a restaurant in Tokyo in 1899 called Rengatei.
+Initially, it was a Japanese version of a European dish – beef or pork cutlet with breadcrumbs.
+Hence, the Japanese word katsuretsu for cutlet, or just short katsu.
+Later, customers demanded a takeaway version of the dish, so Tonkatsu was created.
+Japanese-style cutlets are served with cabbage in a sandwich topped with sauces.

-And that’s exactly what you get at Onisando for prices around 7 to 10 Euro for a set with Miso soup and apple.
-There are a couple of staple sets with meat, vegetarian and dish options and limited editions which change around twice a month.
-Very delicious was a Matcha desert I got to try which is still in development and not yet finalized (last picture).
-Very interesting too is the general style of the shop.
-It’s quite small and cozy and hence very Japanese.
-But the art envisioned by the Polish artist NDZW merges Austrian with Japanese culture by placing Katsu sandwiches in different very Viennese spots – like for example the ferris wheel Riesenrad.
-Notable too are the strict geometric forms like you seem them very often in the land of the rising sun.
+And that’s precisely what you get at Onisando for prices around 7 to 10 Euro for a set with Miso soup and apple.
+There are a couple of staple sets with meat, vegetarian, and dish options and limited editions, which change around twice a month.
+I got to try a delicious Matcha dessert, which is still in development and has not yet been finalized (last picture).
+The general style of the shop is exciting too.
+It’s pretty minor and cozy and, hence, very Japanese.
+But the art envisioned by the Polish artist NDZW merges Austrian with Japanese culture by placing Katsu sandwiches in different very Viennese spots – like, for example, the Ferris wheel Riesenrad.
+Notable are the strict geometric forms you often see in the land of the rising sun.

-All in all Onisando is a very nice experience with good food and affordable prices.
+Onisando is a lovely experience with good food and affordable prices.
 It is open weekdays from 11:30 to 15:00 at Fleischmarkt 26, 1010 Vienna.
-For more info please visit https://www.onisando.at.
-Thanks for inviting @kju_rose an me in.
+For more info, please visit https://www.onisando.at.
+Thanks for inviting @kju_rose and me in.

 test